scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    Full model cascade.
-   A simulated electrical stimulus is processed by a series of linear filtering and nonlinear processing steps concerned with the spatial (A, B) and temporal sensitivity (C--F) of the retinal tissue.
+   A simulated electrical stimulus is processed by a series of linear filtering and nonlinear processing steps that model the spatial (A, B) and temporal sensitivity (C-F) of the retinal tissue.
    An Argus I device is shown (16 electrodes of 260 or 520 microns diameter arranged in a checkerboard pattern).
-   The output of the model is a prediction of the visual percept in both space and time (example frame shown), which can be compared against human patients' drawings.
+   The output of the model is a prediction of the visual percept in both space and time (example frame shown), which can be compared to human patients' drawings.
    :label:`figmodel`

 However, clinical experience with existing retinal prostheses makes it